 [Post-Adoption/Post-Placement Reporting Requirements]

 The Government of the Republic of Korea requires at least four post-adoption reports during the year following completion of an intercountry adoption in Korea.
-A social worker from a U.S. accredited ASP will provide a report to the Korean agency on the status of the child.
+A social worker from a partner agency in the United States will provide a report to the Korean agency on the status of the child.
 The reports require a minimum of two home visits.

 Please note the following about the disclosure of adoption information: